 "I told you, I'm done."

 "What?"
-Rory looks confused and looks down at her arm.
+Rory looks down at her wrist.

 "You're not wearing your bracelet.
 Where is it?"
+He asks again.

 "Well, because I got this weird rash on my wrist."

 "From the bracelet?"
+Dean asks, looking confused.

-"No, just a fluke thing.
+"No. Just a fluke thing.
 Actually, I think my Spanish midterm gave it to me."

 "But it's getting better.
 It's almost gone."